Clonycavan Man: Condition

+Scientific study

-The scientific study of Clonycavan Man's hair has shed light on his diet leading up to his death.
-His diet was rich in vegetables and proteins, which indicates that he may have been killed during the warmer summer months of the year.
+The scientific study of Clonycavan Man's hair has shed light on his diet in the years leading up to his death.
+His diet was rich in vegetables and protein, suggesting he may have been killed during the warmer summer months.
 Clonycavan Man was also fairly young at the time of his death; he is believed to have been in his early twenties.

-The most distinguishing feature of the man was his hairstyle, which was raised upon his head with the help of a "hair gel" of plant oil and pine resin, imported from south-western France or northern Spain.
+The most distinguishing feature of the man was his hairstyle, which was raised upon his head in a Mohawk style with the help of a "hair gel" of plant oil and pine resin, imported from south-western France or northern Spain.
 Remnants of a hair tie was also found on the corpse.
 This may attest to trade between Ireland and southern Europe in the fourth and third centuries BCE, before Roman influence was brought to bear on the Celts of Iberia.
 This could also suggest that he was wealthy, as few others would have been able to buy imported cosmetics.
+His body also shows no signs of physical labour, reinforcing the idea he was a man of wealth.
 The hairstyle was possibly a way to make the man appear taller, as examination of his remains suggests that he was only five feet two inches tall (157.48 cm).

-He had a squashed nose and crooked teeth.
-Pores are visible on the nose, and he had a thin beard.